Menon-Labs-Plant-Jammer-Group-2/plant-jammer-widget/ADIB.md

 - Frontend
   - Portions, if current implementation is fast we will add this later on
   - Tests
-  - Fix functions in async mounted, stop using promises
+  - Fix functions in async created, stop using promises
   - Add crosses for choose ingredients
   - **Change volumes and recipe if ingredient has been substituted**